jinchung/ornithology/README.md

 </pre>

 ##Wish List (in order)
-* Make consumer writes data to datadump/database
+* Add unique IDs to msgs
-* Separate synthetic processor that reads from file (no external APIs)
+* Separate synthetic processor that replay log file (no external APIs)
 * Segregate the inside of the while True loops into easier-to-test functions
 * Limit Queue size at instantiation
 * Frontend visualization